 Sosa's numbers are undeniably Cooperstown worthy.
-It seems that the main reason behind the all-time slugger's struggle to gain entry into the Hall of Fame has been lingering suspicions over how he went about compiling his powerful home run feats.
+It seems that the main reason behind the all-time slugger's struggle to gain entry into the Hall of Fame (he fell off the BBWAA ballot in 2022 after 10 years of eligibility) has been lingering suspicions over how he went about compiling his powerful home run feats.

 Still, Sosa is the Cubs' home run king with 545 of his 609 career blasts coming with the North Siders.
 In 1998, Slammin' Sammy captivated the nation, alongside Mark McGwire, in the pursuit of Roger Maris' previous single-season record of 61 home runs.
 Sosa ended with 66 (second to McGwire's 70) and won the National League MVP.